 On the other hand, there are several benefits to planning your estate.
 First, it allows you to put plans to make things a bit easier on your loved ones.
 Estate preparation also helps you escape taxation and legal tie-ups while ensuring that your assets are distributed according to your wishes.
 An estate plan even names the individuals who will take care of your minor children and who can make medical decisions on your behalf if you cannot do so for any reason.

-If you are on the fence about taking a step like this now, just imagine what might happen if something happened to you and you were forced to make all these decisions while being ill?
-Apart from all the stress you might experience at the moment, just by virtue of your health and mental state, you would be more likely to make unwise, hasty, and erroneous decisions under such circumstances.
+If you are on the fence about taking a step like this now, imagine what might happen if something happened to you and you were forced to make all these decisions while being ill?
+Apart from all the stress you might experience at the moment, just by your health and mental state, you would be more likely to make unwise, hasty, and erroneous decisions under such circumstances.
 For that reason, in particular, it is much better to make those kinds of decisions when you are at your best.

 Getting life insurance does not mean you are about to die tomorrow.
 Similarly, making an estate plan does not hasten the inevitable.
 But bear in mind that an estate plan is only helpful if you keep it up to date.
 Regularly review your plan, especially after significant life events such as marriage, divorce, or family death.
 Changes in tax laws or other financial policies should also be considered.
 Your heirs may still face some of the issues you worked so hard to avoid if your estate plan is out of date.

 If you are not sure how to get started, some institutions are in place to help walk you through estate plan basics.
 The process does not have to cause you much discomfort, and if you can’t start putting plans in place right now, the best approach is to get started as soon as possible.